Hamiltonian Complexity in the Thermodynamic Limit: Introduction

-The results are not tight; We believe that in fact, the problem is hard for $\fpqmaexp$.
+The results are not tight; We believe in fact, that the finite problem is hard for $\fpqmaexp$ and the infinite problem is hard for $\fexpqmaexp$.
 The complexity classes $\qmaexp$ and $\nexp$ differ in several ways.
 The first is that in $\qmaexp$, the verifier is a quantum exponential time algorithm and the witness provided to the verifier is a quantum state on an exponential number of qubits.
 This contrasts with $\nexp$ where the verifier and witness are both classical.
 The second important difference is that $\qmaexp$ is a class of promise problems in which the instances can be classified as {\em valid} or {\em invalid}.
 Valid instances are further partitioned into {\em yes} and {\em no} instances.
 On a valid {\em no} instance, the verifier will reject with high probability regardless of the witness that is provided.
 On a valid {\em yes} instance, there is a witness that will cause the verifier to accept with high probability.
 If an instance is invalid, there are no guarantees whatsoever on the behavior of the verifier.
 By contrast, $\nexp$ is a class of languages, in which every instances is a {\em yes} or {\em no} instance which has a corresponding guaranty on the behavior of the verifier.
-One can imagine an intermediate class ($\qmaexpl$) which is a language version of $\qmaexp$ in which the verifier and witness are quantum but the languages contained in the class do not have invalid instances.
-The results in this paper can be extended to show that the problems we study are complete for $\fpqmaexpl$.
-However, since $\qmaexpl$ is not a class of particular interest, we chose to simplify the exposition and show hardness for $\fpnexp$ with a classical verifier and witness.
-Quantumness is still required in the construction in order to create the computation state which is the superposition of each clock step of an encoded computation.
+Our results can be likely extended to apply to verifiers which are Quantum Turing Machines that use quantum witnesses.
+However, the presence of invalid queries appears to be a more significant obstacle.
+Note that even though all the computations embedded in the Hamiltonian are classical in this construction, quantumness is still required in order to create the computation state which is the superposition of each clock step of an encoded computation.